Lallianzuala Chhangte

-Lallianzuala Chhangte (born 8 June 1997) is an Indian professional footballer who plays as a winger for Indian Super League club Mumbai City and the India national team.
+Lallianzuala Chhangte (born 8 June 1997) is an Indian professional footballer who plays as a winger for the Indian Super League club Mumbai City, which he captains, and the India national team.

-Career
+Chhangte began his professional senior career with DSK Shivajians.
+In 2016, he was loaned out to NorthEast United.
+In 2017, he joined Delhi Dynamos, where he rose to prominence.
+He signed for Chennaiyin in 2019.
+He joined Mumbai City on loan in January 2022 and later signed a permanent contract in June.
+Chhangte won his first Indian Super League title and Player of the League in the 2022–23 season.
+He was an integral part of Mumbai City's 2023–24 ISL Cup win with 16 goal contributions.

+Chhangte made his international debut in 2015.
+He won the 2022–23 AIFF Men's Player of the Year award.

+Club career

 Youth career

 Lallianzuala was picked up by DSK Shivajians's Liverpool International Football Academy in 2014 to play for their under-18 team's debut season in the 2014-15 I-League U19 season.
 He finished the season as the top scorer in the league with 16 goals and helped his team qualify for the final round, where they finished in the 7th position.
-Impressed with his form, India U19's coach Lee Johnson called him up to represent the AIFF in the 2015 Asia U18 Champions Trophy, where the team reached the semi finals before losing to Japan's Kashima Antlers over two legs.
+Impressed with his form, India U19's coach Lee Johnson called him up to represent the AIFF in the 2015 Asia U18 Champions Trophy, where the team reached the semi-finals before losing to Japan's Kashima Antlers over two legs.
 He was retained by DSK to play in the re-formatted 2015–16 I-League U18, where he helped his team qualify for the final round again with 9 goals in his name from the Maharashtra zone.
 DSK finished 3rd in the final round of the playoffs, where he scored 2 more goals, thus taking his tally to 11 for the season.

-In March 2016, Lallianzuala along with his club teammate, Jerry Mawihmingthanga trained at Liverpool's youth academy at Kirkby after impressing the youth coaches at DSK's LFC academy in India.
+In March 2016, Lallianzuala along with his club teammate, Jerry Mawihmingthanga trained at Liverpool F.C.'s youth academy at Kirkby after impressing the youth coaches at DSK's LFC academy in India.

 NorthEast United

-Even though Chhangte signed his first professional contract with DSK Shivajians, he was loaned to NorthEast United FC to make his professional debut in the 2016 Indian Super League season.
+Even though Chhangte signed his first professional contract with DSK Shivajians, he was loaned to NorthEast United FC to make his professional debut in the 2016 Indian Super League.
 He made just one appearance for the club, that was against Mumbai City FC as a substitute for Robin Gurung on 5 November 2016 in the 74th minute of the match, which ended in a 0–1 defeat for NorthEast United.
-After NorthEast United failed to qualify for the finals, Chhangte returned to DSK Shivajians.
+After NorthEast United failed to qualify for the playoffs, Chhangte returned to DSK Shivajians.